BW Wells Application FAQ

 Application questions

-My application is late, can I still submit it?
+My application is late.
+Can I still submit it?

 No, we only accept applications submitted by 11:59pm EST on September 1.

-No, providing volunteers for a project is not part of the grant award.
-Your project should have an adequate volunteer base, and we encourage you to seek collaborations/advice/support from other sources besides the B.W.
-Wells Stewardship Fund.
+No, NCNPS does not provide volunteers for a project as part of the grant award.
+Your project should have an adequate volunteer base, and we encourage you to seek collaborations/advice/support from various sources as you plan your project.
 That can include involving NCNPS members (maybe from local chapters) and obtaining information from the NCNPS website.

-My group is not an official organization, can we still apply?
+My group is not an official organization.
+Can we still apply?

 Proposal questions

-I don’t know what plants I am going to use in my native garden, can I still apply for a grant?
+I don’t know what plants I am going to use in my native garden.
+Can I still apply for a grant?

 A plant list is required when submitting a proposal, if the proposal contains a garden installation.
-This demonstrates to the committee the applicant has researched and planned their garden or restoration project, including the appropriateness of the species for the given area to be planted and the availability of the plants for purchase.
+This demonstrates to the committee the applicant has researched and planned their garden or restoration project, including the appropriateness of the species for the area and the availability of the plants for purchase.
 Given the unpredictable nature of the native plant trade, we understand if, when purchasing plants, some substitutions are necessary.

 Can I include non-native plants in my proposals?